 Keep Calm and Carry on Recruiting

 ema increasingly uses a range of on line tools for screening interviews and assessments as part of a recruitment process, however as the coronavirus takes hold and forces everyone to seek alternative ways of conducting their business – recruitment is no exception.
-With current day technical solutions recruitment activity can still be facilitated through a wide range of on line products for example Skype, Zoom, Microsoft Team amongst others and these are great tools – HR teams will be embracing technology to meet your recruitment requirements now and going forward – so here are the….
+With current day technical solutions recruitment activity can still be facilitated through a wide range of on line products for example, Zoom and Microsoft Teams amongst others and these are great tools – HR teams will be embracing technology to meet your recruitment requirements now and going forward – so here are the….